 Bring your student ID card to the LUSU Main Office, located in room SC-0001 (across from Campus Tech in the tunnels).

-Not only do you save a significant amount of money (it costs about 10% of what a yearly pass would cost), but it's also a safe way to ride home from events, parties, and clubs.
+Not only do you save a significant amount of money, but it's also a safe way to ride home from events, parties, and clubs.
 Plus, a reduced demand for parking helps to maintain the green space on campus.
 You'll also never be left stranded, especially in the winter—it's a great backup plan for when your car doesn't start!
 Everyone's participation in the program helps reduce the costs for all students and reduces barriers to education.

 English Language Program students